 Polyurethane resin finishes and ceramic floor tiles

-Polyurethane resin finishes and hygienic high performance ceramic floor tiles tend to be the most commonly specified in breweries with one or both finishes being installed depending on the situation, environment and need.
-At Kemtile we install both, which means we make recommendations that best suit our individual customers' budgets and requirements.
+Polyurethane resin finishes, and hygienic high performance ceramic floor tiles tend to be the most commonly specified in breweries with one or both coverings being installed depending on the situation, environment and need.
+At Kemtile we're expert at installing both, which means we make recommendations that best suit our individual customers' budgets and requirements.